CatYuan/Beginning-Node.js-notes/README.md

   .listen(3000);
 ```

+### Cookies

-- Handling cookies.
-What is a cookie? some data sent from the web server and stored in the web browser
+- What is a cookie? some data sent from the web server and stored in the web browser
 - set a cookie using `response.cookie(cookieName, value, [options])`
+- after a cookie is set, the client will return the cookie in the header of the request.
+  - we can then parse this into a JS object using `cookie-parser` - this middleware will populate the parsed cookies into the `req.cookies` object
+  - to clear client cookies in a server response use `response.clearCookie(cookieName, [options])`
+- the client can manually forge cookies.
+We can use `cookie-parser` middleware to detect this, by digitally signing the cookies placed by the server.
+  - a digital signature assures the authenticity of a piece of data
+  - digital signatures use a secret key which we can set by passing it to the `cookie-parser` creation function (`use(cookieParser('optional secret string'))`)
+  - then to set the cookie call `res.cookie(name, value, {signed:true})`
+  - to read siged cookies use `req.signedCookies`

 ## Express Response Object